Skip to main content

 ToFloat(value)

-The ToFloat function converts the expression in parentheses to a floating point number and returns it.
-If parameter is numeric, it simply returns it.
-If parameter is string, it tries to parse it and returns the corresponding floating point value.
-It returns an error if it cannot convert the value.
+Converts the expression in parentheses to a floating point number.
+If the parameter is numeric, returns it as-is.
+If the parameter is a string, parses it and returns the corresponding floating point value.
+Returns an error if the value cannot be converted.

 ToFloatNE(value, default value)

-The ToFloatNE function converts the expression in parentheses to a floating point number and returns it.
-If a parameter is numeric, it simply returns it.
-If a parameter is a string, it tries to parse it and returns the corresponding floating point value.
-If the function cannot convert the value, it will return the default value.
+Converts the expression in parentheses to a floating point number.
+If the parameter is numeric, returns it as-is.
+If the parameter is a string, parses it and returns the corresponding floating point value.
+Returns the default value if the conversion fails.

 Example